-Sweet Kentucky Spoonbread Corn Pudding, a Southern classic that’s incredibly easy to make, creamy, buttery, eat-with-a-spoon comfort food.
+Sweet Kentucky Spoonbread Corn Pudding is a Southern classic that’s incredibly easy to make, creamy, buttery, eat-with-a-spoon comfort food.
+This is my family version of this simple recipe which always makes an appearance on our Thanksgiving table, but is absolutely perfect to enjoy at any time of year!

-Some have said it’s what you expect at grandma’s table for Sunday supper.
-Or in my book — Thanksgiving!
+Some have said this Sweet Kentucky Spoonbread Corn Pudding is what you expect at grandma’s table for Sunday supper.

 Spoonbread History